GarrettOHara/graduate-intro-operating-systems-notes/lecture_P1L2/notes.md

 *higher level abstractions*
 - file system
-  - files used by almost all OSs
+  - files used by almost all Operating Systems

-*Operating Systems need to provide certain functionalityies for clients or application developers to be useful*
+*Operating Systems need to provide certain functionalities for clients or application developers to be useful*
 - Process management
 - File management
 - Device management